 Our Targeted Outreach and Research Team was set up in 2020 to lead three initiatives which specifically respond to the need to improve judicial diversity:

-- overseeing research, analysis and stakeholder engagement on measures used successfully by other common law jurisdictions to improve judicial diversity – to better understand how these might be used in England and Wales
+- Research: including overseeing research, analysis and stakeholder engagement on measures used successfully by other common law jurisdictions to improve judicial diversity – to better understand how these might be used in England and Wales.
+Our findings in this area were published in the JAC international research report in October 2022.

 Working in partnership